 Use all of that, with enough confidence, and build your own future.
 Become a freelancer, a consultant, an online businessman/woman, offer to become an intern in the company of your dreams, choose what better fits your personal case.
 Take some action, do not stand and wait for luck to come your way…after all, as they say

 If there is anything I want you to get from this post is this: Your time is only starting, your difficulties will not last forever, and better days will definitely come.
 If it feels like things are going too slow make sure you are not comparing yourself to others, and take some strategic actions to speed it up!

 Thanks for reading this far, this ended up being my longest blog post so far.
-Well, I am really passionate about discussing fresh grads unemployment, potential solutions to reduce it and how they themselves can work around it.
-I feel like there are so much more things to be said, but I will leave the rest for another day.
+Well, I am really passionate about discussing fresh grads’ unemployment, potential solutions to reduce it, and how they themselves can work around it.
+I feel like there are so many more things to be said, but I will leave the rest for another day.